touchlab/cklib/README.md

 By default, the C-etc code is built and packaged in compatible Kotlin/Native klibs.
 You can specify source folders and you will likely need to add some compiler args.
 Anything more custom will probably require tweaking the plugin itself, as it was really designed for a very particular use case.

-## Versioning

-The underlying code comes from [the Kotlin repo](https://github.com/JetBrains/kotlin/), and references local dependencies that are tightly coupled with Kotlin versions.
-As such, we have a 4 number version system.
-The first 3 are the Kotlin version, and the last is our point version.

-So, for Kotlin 1.5.31, we have CKlib 1.5.31.3, which is the 3rd point release.

 ## We're Hiring!